Student Handbook – Discipline & Due Process

 The above are serious violations of the Academy mission and purpose, and will be treated as such.
 If a student is found to be in violation of these policies, parents/guardians will be notified and will be expected to immediately come get their student from the Academy.
-Students may be suspended from the Academy and would no longer be welcome in the Academy community.
+Students may be suspended from the Academy.
 If suspension is imposed then expulsion proceedings could begin.
 While on suspension from the Academy, students are not allowed on the school grounds (including all of Ball State University’s campus), in the residence hall, in Burris Laboratory School, or to participate in any school function.
 Likewise, a student who is expelled from the school, or who has chosen to withdraw for discipline reasons, is not allowed to return to the school or to return to participate in school activities or attend any school activities for a minimum of one calendar year.

 - The Indiana Academy reserves the right to involve law enforcement agencies when deemed appropriate by Academy personnel.